TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 ![Cloud9 Share options photo](share_workspace.png)

 ## Creating a New File
-1. Click the plus button to create a new file
+1. Click the plus button near the top of the page to create a new file
 ![Creating a new file photo](new_file_photo.png)
 2. Press Ctrl-s to save the file.
 Enter the filename(following your classes conventions) and press the save button

 ## Parts of the IDE
 ![Parts of the IDE](ide_label.png)
-1. File tree
+1. *File tree*
-2. Bash/terminal
+2. *Bash/terminal*
-3. Editor
+3. *Editor*

 You can ignore the other parts for now!